Cardiff and Scarlets trying to leave SA

 The teams are exploring trying to return home on Friday before the quarantine deadline with charter flights being considered.

-Scarlets chairman Simon Muderack said on social media: "Many will have seen the news about the new Covid variant that affects our people in South Africa.
+Scarlets chairman Simon Muderack wrote on social media: "Many will have seen the news about the new Covid variant that affects our people in South Africa.

 "We are focused on the welfare of our staff in South Africa and the concern of their families at home.
 We are exploring all options to repatriate our people asap."